-User stories mapping is a technique which we believe helps to better understand a product backlog.
+User stories mapping is a technique that we believe helps to better understand a product backlog.
 The story map is a matrix of epics broken into backlog items.

 How to work with story map

-On the picture below you see the backlog of simple CRM product.
-The first column is the special one, it keeps all backlog items which weren’t assigned to any epic yet.
+In the picture below you see the backlog of simple CRM product.
+The first column is the special one, it keeps all backlog items that weren’t assigned to any epic yet.

-A new user story can be added by click on ADD NEW BACKLOG ITEM below particular epic.
+A new user story can be added by clicking on ADD NEW BACKLOG ITEM below a particular epic.

-To change epic of the backlog item is easy.
-Either drag it to new epic or just change epic in detail of the backlog item displayed in the side view.
+To change the epic of the backlog item is easy.
+Either drag it to a new epic or just change epic in detail of the backlog item displayed in the side view.